preaction/www.indiepalate.com/blog/2016/02/03/jamaican-jerk-chicken/index.markdown

 certainly does that.

 I couldn't find Scotch Bonnet peppers, so I used Habanero peppers instead.
+Pro tip: *Use gloves*.
+I barely touched the peppers, and my fingers were on fire for hours afterward.
+I was thankfully lucky enough to not touch any sensitive parts...

 The recipe also includes rice and beans, but I decided to use up my potatoes and make garlic mashed (with some cheese, because why not).
 Side note: Life is too short to eat mild cheddar...
 Maybe one could find use for it as part of a cheese tray with crackers.
 But, mild cheddar in any other purpose else is easily overpowered.